What Is Senior Dog Food?

 Wellness Core Senior Turkey Recipe Review

-Wellness is a reputable brand that has featured on shelves for decades.
-While some premium brands have moved away from large retail stores or website, Wellness has stuck around and is readily available.
+Wellness is a reputable brand that has been featured on shelves for decades.
+While some premium brands have moved away from large retail stores or websites, Wellness has stuck around and is readily available.

 Their Senior Formula maintains this high standard and does not choose to significantly reduce its protein proportion like many other senior recipes tend to.

-Chicken Fat is also present which is being increasingly used to improve the flavor and palatability of dog food recipes.
-Find out more about Chicken Fat in our article Chicken Fat In Dog Food.
+Chicken Fat is also present, which is being increasingly used to improve the flavor and palatability of dog food recipes.
+Find out more about Chicken Fat in our article, Chicken Fat In Dog Food.

 These poultry ingredients are joined by a mix of starch and legume ingredients such as Dried Potatoes, Lentils, and Peas.

 Best Senior Dog Food – Value Picks

 American Journey Chicken & Sweet Potato Senior Recipe Review

 American Journey is a brand owned by the online pet food distributor Chewy and is only available from their website.

 American Journey doubles up on the low cost of shipping offered by Chewy by also making the formulas they produce very affordable.

 The brand produces a moderately sized range of products, including dog treats, dry dog food, wet dog food, and limited-ingredient dog food.